Descanonge/neba/docs/source/index.rst

 Neba documentation
 ##################

-..

-   Help manage multiple datasets and a full configuration.
+A package to manage a configuration and multiple datasets.

 .. grid:: 1 1 3 3